joshuatz/joshuatz-wp-theme/README.md

 ### Optional Settings

  - Optional settings:
+     - Theme debug logging
+         - Logging will only occur if the log file exists.
+In theme folder, `touch config/log.txt`.
+Is gitignored.
      - Theme Settings Page (Dashboard -> Settings -> joshuatz-wp):
          - Google Analytics GA ID - this should be the analytics ID provided by Google Analytics.
 Should follow format of UA-12345678-01
          - Disqus Custom Subdomain - For if you have Disqus setup and want to enable their comment embed system